Zhaozixiang1228/MMIF-CDDFuse/README.md

 ```
 python test_IVF.py
 ```
-for IVF and
+for Infrared-Visible Fusion and
 ```
 python test_MIF.py
 ```
-for MIF.
+for Medical Image Fusion.

 The testing results will be printed in the terminal.